Flexible Manufacturing Systems

 History and development of manufacturing systems, production

-types, plant layouts and form of organization, group technology,
+types, plant layout and organization, group technology, flow lines,

-economy including door-to-door time and cycle time in batch
+door-to-door time and cycle time in batch manufacturing and flow

-cassation, downtime, time loss, reduction in machine covering, cost
+loss, reduction in machine covering, cost neutral relationship,

 environmental considerations and recycling technology and